Stability conditions on Kuznetsov components: Fano threefolds

-For Fano threefolds of Picard rank one, there is a conjectural relation between the index two case of degree $d$ and the index one and genus $2d+2$, due to Kuznetsov (see \cite[Conjecture 3.7]{Kuz:Fano3folds}\footnote{For $d=1,2$ the conjecture in \emph{loc.~cit.~} needs to be modified as remarked in \cite[Theorem~7.2]{marcellotabuada:NCmotives}.
-A modified version does not ask the maps to be dominant, so the two Kuznetsov components would only be deformation equivalent \cite{Kuz:lectures}.}).
+For Fano threefolds of Picard rank one, there is a conjectural relation between the index two case of degree $d\geq 2$ and the index one and genus $2d+2$, due to Kuznetsov (see \cite[Conjecture 3.7]{Kuz:Fano3folds}).
 This is proved in the case $d=3,4,5$ and asserts there the equivalence between the respective Kuznetsov components.
-In fact, our result may turn useful in understanding this conjecture, as explained in the following example.
+In fact, our result may turn useful in understanding this conjecture, as explained in Example~\ref{ex:d4} below.
+For $d=2$ the conjecture in \emph{loc.~cit.~} needs to be modified as remarked in \cite[Theorem~7.2]{marcellotabuada:NCmotives}.
+A modified version does not ask the maps to be dominant, so the two Kuznetsov components would only be deformation equivalent \cite{Kuz:lectures}.

 \begin{Ex}[$d=4$] The space of Bridgeland stability conditions on $\Ku(X_{18})\cong\Db(C_2)$ consists of a unique orbit, with respect to the $\widetilde{\GL_2^+}(\R)$-action, containing $(\Coh(C_2),\mathfrak{i}\rk - \deg)$ (see \cite{Macri:curves}).
 In particular, the stability condition $\sigma$ constructed in Theorem~\ref{thm:main1} lies in the same orbit.